Skip to main content

 git clone https://github.com/D-Robotics/rdk_model_zoo

-Note: The branch cloned by git clone defaults to the RDK X5 branch.
-If the actual development board used is another product in the RDK series, please use the git checkout command to switch branches.
-Here is an example for switching to the RDK X3 branch:
+Note: The default branch after cloning is the RDK X5 branch.
+If you are using another RDK series development board, please use the git checkout command to switch branches.
+For example, to switch to the RDK X3 branch, run:

 git checkout rdk_x3